In a Nevada county, election conspiracies sow deep distrust – KION546

 While no state has taken the same step, their efforts find fertile ground in conservative parts of the U.S. such as Nye County, where suspicions of government run deep.
 Already this year, some rural county boards have threatened to refuse to certify the results of their primary elections, even without evidence of problems.

+Conspiracy theories have long found an audience in the county.
+It’s home to part of Area 51, the once-secret U.S. Air Force base that draws alien enthusiasts and UFO hunters.
+During public comment at county commission meetings, residents reference Infowars’ Alex Jones, who has peddled fake conspiracy theories about the Newtown, Connecticut, school massacre.
+In Pahrump, the county’s most populous town, a plaque on a park bench honors the late radio host and conspiracy theorist Art Bell, who lived here until his death in 2018.

+Its voters are unrelentingly Republican.
+In 2018, they chose a Republican brothel owner over a Democrat in a statehouse race — even though the brothel owner had died weeks earlier.

-The fact that Trump won Nye County in 2020 by more than 40 percentage points has done little to quell conspiracy theories.
+Trump won Nye County by more than 40 percentage points among the 25,427 ballots cast in November 2020.
+That margin, however, has done nothing to stifle the spread of conspiracy theories about voter fraud and ballot tampering.

+At a recent Republican Party event and county commission meeting, many brought up stories they had heard involving QR codes, half-inserted USB drives and foreign hackers infiltrating machines manufactured by Dominion Voting Systems.

+No evidence has surfaced to prove any of the theories, yet they continue to spread in Nye County Facebook groups.

 Merlino recalled when an error on a sample ballot ballooned on social media into a full-blown corruption conspiracy theory about the printing company’s financial ties: “Just like anything, once a rumor starts or once something is out there, people feed on it,” she said.

-County commissioners say they are obligated to try to re-establish trust in elections and view ditching the electronic vote-tabulating machines as an attempt to do so.
+County commissioners say they are obligated to take action as a way to re-establish trust in elections, a concern that fed into their vote to recommend hand-counting ballots in the upcoming November election rather than use tabulating machines.

-But election experts insist that hand-counting ballots isn’t practical anywhere except in the tiniest counties; Nye County has about 31,500 registered voters.
+Election experts are skeptical that hand-counting is doable anywhere except in the tiniest counties; Nye County has about 31,500 registered voters.
 They say the potential for human error is far greater than running ballots through a tabulator and auditing the results afterward to ensure accuracy.

-A lengthy hand-counting process could spark a political crisis in Nevada, a perennial presidential battleground.
-It’s not clear what would happen if just one county failed to finish counting votes within the seven-day timeframe required under state law or declines to certify the results.
+A lengthy hand-counting process could spark a political crisis in the state, a perennial presidential battleground and one of six states where Trump disputed his 2020 loss.
+It’s not clear what would happen if just one of Nevada’s 17 counties fails to finish counting votes within the seven-day timeframe required under state law, or declines to certify the results.

+The secretary of state’s office has said hand-counting could conflict with state law and has scheduled hearings in August to discuss regulations for any county planning to attempt it.

-That scenario hasn’t deterred the idea’s supporters.
-Activists attending a recent Nye County “GOP Unity” event in Pahrump attributed their support for hand-counting to what they claimed were unexplained irregularities and suspicions about election tampering.
+Supporters of the move are undaunted.
+At a dimly lit Mexican restaurant in Pahrump, an hour’s drive from Las Vegas, activists attending a recent Nye County “GOP Unity” event attributed support for hand-counting to what they claimed were unexplained irregularities and suspicions about election tampering.

+“You just don’t know 100%,” said Leo Blundo, a Nye County commissioner who voted against certifying the results from the June primary after he lost his reelection bid.

-Tina Trenner of Pahrump said cutting voting off from electrical sources could help ease skepticism about election results.
+Pahrump Republican Tina Trenner said cutting voting off from electrical sources could help ease skepticism about election results.

 “They could be hacked.
 Something as simple as a phone with a hotspot in it, sitting up on the counter, can suddenly make those machines available on the internet,” she said.

-The push to hand-count ballots has won support from some prominent Nevada Republicans, most significantly Jim Marchant, the GOP nominee for secretary of state.
-While campaigning for the office that oversees elections, he’s repeated the falsehood that Trump actually won the 2020 election.
+The push to hand-count ballots also has won support from at least one prominent Nevada Republican — Jim Marchant, the GOP nominee for secretary of state, the office that oversees elections.
+He has participated in rallies and other events around the country promoting the falsehood that Trump actually won the 2020 election.

+“If we get out en masse and vote, we’ll overwhelm the system so that any mechanisms they have in place to manipulate the system will be negated,” he told applauding Republicans in Pahrump, without specifying who he feared would manipulate the election.

-Marchant has said he is eager to work with Mark Kampf, the winner of the GOP primary for Nye County clerk.
-Marchant repeated a promise from months earlier, telling The Associated Press he could provide as many members of his “election integrity” movement from Nevada and elsewhere as needed to help with hand-counting.
+Marchant repeated a promise he made to the Nye County Commission months earlier, when the clerk said hand-counting ballots would require a substantial number of people.
+Marchant told The Associated Press he could provide as many members of his “election integrity” movement from Nevada and elsewhere as necessary to help with the process.

-Kampf, an accountant, has campaigned on a platform that includes ridding the county of voting machines.
-In a recent debate, he insisted Trump won the 2020 election.
-He said education and returning to hand-counting was a way to alleviate widespread distrust.
+In a stump speech, Marchant said he was eager to work with Mark Kampf, the winner of the Republican Party primary in the Nye County clerk’s race.
+Kampf’s platform included replacing voting machines with hand-counting.

+In one debate, Kampf, an accountant and corporate auditor, insisted Trump won the 2020 election.
+He told voters he was concerned that an interstate voter roll maintenance system could be a ploy from billionaire investor and philanthropist George Soros.
+He warned about the misuse of ballot drop boxes, citing the film “2000 Mules.”
+Experts say it uses flawed analysis of cellphone data and drop box surveillance footage to cast doubt on the results of the 2020 election.

 “I don’t think it can be done,” she said.
 “If they want to give it a go, that’s why I’m giving them the opportunity to do it.”